-A project bar is displayed at the bottom of the CMS window indicating if a project is active or not.
+A project bar is displayed at the bottom of the Optimizely Content Management System (CMS) window indicating if a project is active or not.

 When you first access the edit view with the projects feature enabled, no project is selected in the project bar.
 When you select a project, it is preselected the next time you open the user interface.